 You might think the only thing that ventilation does in your home is to push cold or hot air from the outside to the inside and circulate it around your home.
 However, ventilation might be the most crucial part of an HVAC system.
 The ventilation system eliminates harmful particles, dust, carbon monoxide, and other impurities from the air and circulates fresh, clean air throughout your home.
 This is also the portion that removes excess moisture.
 Some ventilation systems can have humidifiers or dehumidifiers added on for even better air quality control.
 This is particularly great for those who suffer from allergies and live in areas of high pollution.

 The air conditioning system obviously keeps your house cool throughout the warmer months, but did you know that air conditioning units keep the humidity level in your home at comfortable levels?
 Typical humidity levels inside the house are usually between 30 and 50 percent.
 If the humidity levels are too low, you might be more susceptible to airborne viruses such as the flu.
 This can also affect and dry out the skin, causing eczema flare ups in those who have dry skin.
 If the humidity is too high, dust mites and mold can be more prevalent, which could cause problems with allergies or asthma.
 AC solutions most popularly consist of window units, ductless units, or whole house units.

 What System is Best for Me?

 To understand what kind of HVAC system works best for your home, you must consult with an expert.
-If you live in the Decatur, AL area, let the experts at Valley Heating and Cooling help.
+If you live in the Madison, AL area, let the experts at Valley Heating and Cooling help.
 Their goal is to serve you with the best systems that provide fresh, clean air.
 They can help you figure out what your home already has, what it might need, and what will be most efficient and cost-effective throughout the year.
 If you are interested in learning more, you can schedule an appointment with an experienced technician today.